Hello! My name is Jack Bell and I am serving God as a missionary in Kenya.

 In Kenya, I am serving God as a missionary with Youth With a Mission (YWAM) at their mission base in Athi River, in participating in their DTS (discipleship training school) for the next six months.
 During this time I am expecting to grow in my faith and see God move in power amongst the unreached and the poor.

 I value your prayers for my ministry in Kenya, that God will use my work there to further his kingdom and to make disciples in Christ.
 If you would like to know more about my work in Kenya or want to be involved in supporting me, then please email me at firstname.lastname@example.org.

-BELOW IS APRIL UPDATE FROM JACK
+BELOW IS MAY UPDATE FROM JACK

 hello from Kenya.
 I am happy to be able to update you on how God has been working in the past month.
 It is a joy to serve God here in Kenya and I am excited to be able to share with you what I have been doing.
 As you know I am in Kenya until the end of August with a mission organisation called YWAM (youth with a mission) in a place called Athi River, where I am doing a discipleship training school, involving discipleship training and ministry outreach.
 Here is some of what I have been doing:

 Discipleship lectures – every week we have a different speaker sharing on a different topic, and so we far we have had: reading the bible, hearing the voice of God, nature and character of God, fear of God, relationships, and the Holy Spirit.
 God has been teaching me so much about who I am in him, and I am so thankful that I am growing in my relationship with him through this time.
 I look forward to having these lectures everyday because it is a great opportunity to learn from wise men and women of faith and discuss it with the other students I am here with.